strange605/blogcardsINNO/README.md

 # Blog Cards

-## A frontend of very basic cards for blogs.
+## A frontend of some very basic card templates for blogs.

 ### Description
 A blog card, that is very commonly used in blogging websites.